Gelotto/gmine-rust-miner/README.md

 curl -fsSL https://raw.githubusercontent.com/Gelotto/gmine-rust-miner/main/install.sh | sh
 ```

+The installer will:
-This will install the `gmine` command to `~/.gmine/bin`.
-The installer will provide instructions for adding it to your PATH.
+1. Download and install the `gmine` command to `~/.gmine/bin`
+2. Prompt you to run the interactive setup wizard
+3. Configure your wallet and mining settings
+4. Show you how to add gmine to your PATH

 ### Other Installation Methods
 - **Build from source**: `curl -fsSL https://raw.githubusercontent.com/Gelotto/gmine-rust-miner/main/install.sh | sh -s -- --from-source`